enourbakhsh/SkyLink/README.md

 Make sure you have an updated version of `setuptools` before installing `SkyLink`.
 A simple `pip install setuptools -U` does it for you.

 For most users, all the dependencies will install automatically.
 However, some might encounter issues with the `networkit` package.
-If you are one of those users, please follow the instructions here: https://github.com/networkit/networkit.
+If you are one of those users, please follow the instructions [here](https://github.com/networkit/networkit).
 `networkit` requires [CMake](https://cmake.org/install/) 3.5 or higher.
 Make sure you check this by running the command `cmake --version` in your terminal.

 ## Citing SkyLink